 Species richness of reptiles worldwide

-In this challenge you will be provided with a dataset of RGB images of snakes, and their corresponding species (class).
+In this challenge you will be provided with a dataset of RGB images of snakes, and their corresponding species (class) and geographic location (continent, country).
 The goal is to train a classification model.

 Number of images per species in the dataset